 low-income household: A household whose equivalised gross income falls in the bottom two-fifths (40%) of the population.
 This measure does not necessarily indicate eligibility for government assistance targeted at low-income households, and assistance may also be provided to households that do not meet this definition.

-main tenant: The ‘household reference person’ or ‘main tenant’ is used as the basis for the identification of income units and families and the classification of the household.
+main tenant: The ‘main tenant’ is used as the basis for the identification of income units and families and the classification of the household.
 It can also be referred to as Person 1 or Tenant 1 on application or tenancy forms, or the principal tenant, household head or the mortgagee.

 newly allocated household: A household that is a new allocation for social housing assistance in the financial year.

-overcrowding: A situation in a dwelling when one or more additional bedrooms are required for a household to meet the Canadian National Occupancy Standard.
+overcrowding: A situation in a dwelling where one or more additional bedrooms are required for a household to meet the Canadian National Occupancy Standard.

 priority allocation: A new tenancy that is provided to individuals classified as being in greatest need.

-Private rent assistance: This is financial assistance is administered by each state and territory government.
-It provides a range of financial assistance to low-income households experiencing difficulty in securing or maintaining private rental accommodation.
+Private rent assistance: A form of government assistance administered by each state and territory.
+It includes a range of financial assistance to low-income households experiencing difficulty with securing or maintaining private rental accommodation.
 Private Rent Assistance is usually provided as a one-off form of support—such as bond loans and rental grants—but can also include ongoing rental subsidies and payment of relocation expenses.

 public housing: Rental housing that state and territory governments provide and manage.
 Included are households residing in public rental dwellings where the dwelling is either: